Haiti in upheaval: President Moïse assassinated at home

 ———

 Coto reported from San Juan, Puerto Rico.
-Associated Press writers Edith M. Lederer at the United Nations and Ben Fox in Washington contributed.
+Associated Press writers Edith M. Lederer at the United Nations, Joshua Goodman in Miami and Ben Fox in Washington contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.